kcraig34/docs/docs/development/install-oracle-java-on-ubuntu-16-04.md

 Note that this is unnecessary if you've installed OpenJDK, since it includes the JRE.

 {: .caution}
 > OpenJDK and Oracle Java are *not* identical.
-There may be licensing, performance, and stability differences, and this should be considered carefully when developing production applications.
+There may be licensing, performance and stability differences, and these should be considered carefully when developing production applications.